The best Google Fi Wireless alternatives in 2026

 Lots of options

-Get the Google Fi alternative that's right for you
+Get the Google Fi alternative that's best for your needs

-It probably won't be an exaggeration to say that there's nothing in the United States quite like Google Fi Wireless.
-Sure, it might be a bit more expensive than others, but goodies like solid roaming benefits to network switching make the extra cost almost seem justified.
-Many of the best Android phones will work with Google Fi's network with full 5G support, so it's the ideal choice for many users.
+It probably won't be an exaggeration to say that there's no carrier in the United States quite like Google Fi Wireless.
+Sure, it might be a bit more expensive than others, but goodies like roaming benefits to 'Bill Protection' make the extra cost almost seem justified.
+Many of the best Android phones will work with Google Fi's network with full 5G access, so it's the ideal choice for many users.

-That said, there's no shortage of awesome Google Fi alternatives in the U.S., with our best pick being Mint Mobile.
-The MVNO is now fully owned by T-Mobile and requires you to pay for multiple months of service in advance.
+That said, there's no shortage of awesome Google Fi alternatives in the U.S., with our best overall pick being Mint Mobile.
+This MVNO is owned and operated by T-Mobile and requires you to pay for multiple months of service in advance.
 While this does mean you pay more from your pocket initially, you end up saving a lot in the long term.
-Mint Mobile offers high-speed 5G access, free mobile hotspot use, and a plethora of other features.
-Plans start at just $15 per month (with a minimum of three months), and there are typically plenty of great Mint Mobile deals that can help you save some extra cash when buying a new smartphone such as the Google Pixel 8 Pro through the carrier.
+Mint Mobile offers high-speed 5G access, free mobile hotspot use, and a number of other features.
+Plans start at $15 per month (with a minimum of three months), and there are typically plenty of great Mint Mobile deals that can help you save some extra cash when buying a new smartphone like the Google Pixel 10 Pro through the prepaid carrier.

-Then there's Visible, which is backed by Verizon and makes stuff extremely simple by letting you choose from two fully loaded plans.
-While the basic plan will more than suffice for everyone's needs, the higher plan comes with benefits such as access to Verizon's Ultra-Wideband network, international usage, and much more.
+Then there's Visible, which is backed by Verizon and makes stuff super simple by letting you choose from three fully loaded plans.
+While the starter plan will more than suffice for everyone's needs, the higher plan comes with benefits such as access to Verizon's 'Ultra-Wideband' 5G network, international usage perks, and a lot more.

 When Samuel is not writing about networking or 5G at Android Central, he spends most of his time researching computer components and obsessing over what CPU goes into the ultimate Windows 98 computer.
 It's the Pentium 3.